 Q48: What is Seat Acceptance Fee (SAF)?

-– If you have been allotted to one of the IISERs, you need to pay the Seat Acceptance Fee (within the due date) in order to accept our offer and confirm that you intend to join one of the IISERs.
+– If you have been allotted to one of the IISERs, you need to pay the Seat Acceptance Fee (within the due date) through the counselling portal in order to accept the offer and confirm that you intend to join one of the IISERs.
 The Seat Acceptance Fee amounts to Rs.
-25,000/- for General/EWS/OBC-NCL/KM categories and Rs.12,500/- for SC/ST/PwD categories.
+25,000/- for General/EWS/OBC-NCL categories and Rs.12,500/- for SC/ST/PwD/KM categories.
 Failure to the deposit the SAF within the stipulated time will result in the cancellation of the offer.
 Furthermore, you will not be considered in any subsequent rounds of seat allotment during admission 2019.
-Once you register in your allotted IISER, this amount will be adjusted against your 1st-semester fee.
+Once you register in your allotted IISER, this amount will be adjusted against your first semester fee.

 Q49: Can I withdraw my application after the payment of Seat Acceptance Fee?

 – Yes.
 Withdrawal is possible ONLY through the counselling portal.
 You can withdraw the offer by the stipulated date.
 There is no cancellation fee if withdrawal is made within this time.
 However, bank charges, if any, will apply.

 Q50: I have been offered admission to one of the IISERs.
 However, this is not my first choice.
 Will there be a second round in which I would be floated to the IISER of my first choice?